16-Year-Old Trying To Catch School Bus Struck And Killed

 Maryland State Police said Kyle Lynam of White Hall was running south in the northbound shoulder of Norrisville Road when he was struck by the driver of a 2015 Chevy Tahoe that was traveling north on the same roadway.

-The teen was taken to area hospital where he was pronounced dead.
+The teen was taken to the Upper Chesapeake Medical Center where he was pronounced dead.

 The driver of the Tahoe, 40-year-old William P Muphy Jr. of Felton, Pa. is not facing any charges at this time.